-As your baby grows into a toddler, you can be begin to feed him more solid foods.
+As your baby grows into a toddler, you can begin to feed him more solid foods.
 An 18-month-old toddler will most likely begin feeding himself using both his fingers and utensils.
-Give your toddler healthy foods and avoid salty and sweet snacks.
+Give your toddler healthy foods and avoid salty and sweet snacks to help encourage good eating habits from the start.
 Keep in mind that choking on foods that are easy to swallow or hard to chew is still a risk at this age.

-By the age of 18 months, your baby should be drinking whole milk each day.
-Some 18 month olds may dislike the flavor of cow's milk compared to breast milk or baby formula.
-One way to work around this is to mix breast milk and cow's milk or formula and cow's milk and feed that to your baby, according to Kid's Health.
-Slowly increase the amount of cow's milk you are giving him until he is drinking only cow's milk.
-Transition your toddler from a bottle to a sippy cup by the age of 18 months.
-Drinking out of a bottle will increase his risk of tooth decay.
+By 18 months, your baby should be drinking whole milk from a cup.
+If spillage is an issue, use a sippy cup.
+Some toddlers dislike the flavor of cow's milk compared to breast milk or baby formula.
+Work around this by mixing breast milk or formula with cow's milk to help with the transition, according to Kid's Health.
+Then, increase the cow's milk, while decreasing the breast or formula until your toddler is only drinking cow's milk.
 Give your child whole milk until he's about 2 years old, unless directed otherwise by your doctor.

 How Much Food to Give

-Your 18 month old needs plenty of protein and carbohydrates as well as minerals such as iron to grow healthily.
-Strive to give your toddler about three 1/2 cup servings of milk or dairy products daily.
+For proper growth, an 18-month old needs a healthy diet that's filled with a variety of foods from all the food groups.
+To make sure your toddler is getting what they need, strive for about three 1/2 cup servings of milk or dairy products daily.
 An ounce of cheese is as a serving.
 Give her six servings of grains, such as pasta and bread.
 Half of a bread slice or a 1/4 cup of pasta is a serving for toddlers.
-To make sure your toddler gets enough iron, feed him cereals fortified with iron as well as beans and meat.
+Iron-deficiency is a concern for young toddlers, to make sure your child gets enough iron, offer cereals fortified with iron as well as beans and meat.
 Two tablespoons of ground meat or 1/4 cup of beans is a serving for a toddler.
-Also strive to serve 6 tablespoons of vegetables daily and three servings of fruit a day.
-To combat the common toddler aversion to vegetables, try serving them with a dip, such as ranch dressing.
+Also aim for 6 tablespoons of vegetables and three servings of fruit a day.
+To combat the common toddler aversion to vegetables, serve a dip, such as ranch dressing.

 Skip These Foods

-Some foods can choke 18-month-old children.
-Always cut baby's food into small pieces before serving it to him.
+An 18-month old is still learning how to chew and swallow, and choking is a risk.
+To keep your toddler safe, always cut food into small pieces before serving.
 Don't give your toddler whole grapes, chunks of cheese or uncooked vegetables.
 Candies, nuts and popcorn are also choking hazards, as are gummy foods such as marshmallows.
 While you can spread peanut butter thinly on a small piece of bread, don't feed peanut butter directly to your toddler, as it can lodge in his throat.

-Talk to your doctor and take care when giving your baby new foods if you are concerned about allergies.
-Wait a few days after feeding a new food to him to make sure he doesn't have a reaction.
-Use care especially if food allergies run in your family.
+Talk to your doctor and take care when giving your baby new foods if you're concerned about allergies.
+Offer one new food at at time, waiting a few days in between so you can monitor for a reaction and pinpoint the potential problematic food.
+This is especially if food allergies run in your family.
 Set up a regular feeding schedule of three meals a day and two snacks.
 Don't panic if your toddler doesn't want to eat during a meal.
-It's perfectly healthy for toddlers not to be hungry at some mealtimes.
+It's perfectly normal for toddlers not to be hungry at mealtimes.